Patrick Lencioni

 Patrick Lencioni (born c.
 1965) is an American author of books on business management, particularly in relation to team management.
-He is best known as the author of The Five Dysfunctions of a Team, a popular business fable that explores work team dynamics and offers solutions to help teams perform better.
+He is best known as the author of The Five Dysfunctions of a Team, a popular business fable that explores work team dynamics and suggests methods to help teams perform better.
+He has also applied his management techniques to families in The Three Big Questions for a Frantic Family'.'

-In addition to Five Dysfunctions of a Team, he has written eleven other business books: The Advantage: Why Organizational Health Trumps Everything Else in Business; Overcoming the Five Dysfunctions of a Team, Death by Meeting, Silos, Politics and Turf Wars, The Five Temptations of a CEO, The Motive, The Four Obsessions of an Extraordinary Executive, The Three Signs of a Miserable Job, Getting Naked, The Ideal Team Player, and The 6 Types of Working Genius.
-He has also applied his management techniques to families in The Three Big Questions for a Frantic Family.

-The Table Group
+Career

 Lencioni is president of The Table Group, a management consulting firm specializing in executive team development and organizational health.
-As a consultant and keynote speaker, he has worked with senior executives and executive teams in organizations ranging from Fortune 500s and high tech start-ups to universities and non-profits.
+As a consultant and speaker, he has worked with senior executives and executive teams in organizations ranging from Fortune 500s and high tech start-ups to universities and non-profits.
 He also gives talks on leadership, organizational change, teamwork and corporate culture.
-He is frequently interviewed for national media including features in the Wall Street Journal and USA Today.
+He has been interviewed for features in the Wall Street Journal and USA Today.
 CNN Money listed him in 2008 as one of "10 new gurus you should know".
-The Wall Street Journal said he is "one of the most in-demand business speakers."

 Previously, Lencioni worked at the management consulting firm Bain & Company, Oracle Corporation, and Sybase, where he was VP of Organization Development.

+Personal life

 Lencioni grew up in Bakersfield, California.
 He lives in Alamo, California, in the San Francisco Bay Area.
 He is married and has four sons.